-The wide-ranging program of events and activities includes discussion groups, intergenerational gatherings, a monthly resident newsletter, exercises, trivia games, the Council of Residents, musical performances, tea dances, even classes at a near-by university.
-Wheelchair-accessible outings to museums, films, restaurants, the opera and symphony occur regularly.
+The wide-ranging program of events and activities includes discussion groups, intergenerational gatherings, a regular resident newsletter, exercises, trivia games, the Council of Residents, musical performances, and classes on Jewish art, literature, and poetry.
+Wheelchair-accessible outings to museums, films, restaurants, and the theater occur regularly.

 Residents at the Jewish Home have many opportunities to lead active, vibrant lives.